tl;dr

 How the reporting works

-You can view your A/B Test results across three dimensions: Project Name, Experiment Name, and Variant Name.
+Results are organised across three dimensions: Project Name, Experiment Name, and Variant Name.

 Good-to-Know